-POLS 420 Modern Political Theory 3 hours
+POLS 420 Modern Political Theory

 Details developments in western political theory from the Renaissance to the present.
 Students will learn about major political philosophies, including Classical Liberalism, Democracy, and Marxism, and major political philosophers from Machiavelli to Mill.
+This course meets the upper division writing component for senior year English.